boregxrd/boregxrd/README.md

 ### Hey there!!
 I'm Manuel :)

-- Currently studying interactive technologies in the UPV
+- Currently interning as a software engineer while studying Interactive Technologies at UPV
-- Constantly learning about software engineering and it's branches
+- Passionate about music, time optimization, and building reusable, useful systems!
-- Interested on summer internships

-Feel free to reach me on LinkedIn 💡
+Feel free to connect with me on LinkedIn 💡